apauley/dark-overlord/README.md

 22:37:43.465 overlord@10.1.1.1 [hypnosponge] <0.59.0> || Minion <20972.50.0> on minion@10.1.1.101 reporting for duty
 ```

-Now you can compell your minions to do your bidding out of "their own free will", muhahaha!!!
+Now you can use the exported API functions in the overlord module to
+send commands to your minions, for example:

 ```erlang
 (overlord@10.1.1.1)3> overlord:minion_nodes().